mohammadzainabbas/awesome-workflows/README.md

 - [Setup Auto-scaled self-hosted GitHub Actions Runners on AWS Spot-instances](https://040code.github.io/2020/05/25/scaling-selfhosted-action-runners)
 - [Getting the Gist of GitHub Actions](https://gist.github.com/br3ndonland/f9c753eb27381f97336aa21b8d932be6)

 > Please don't hesitate to make a PR if you have more resources to share.
-Check out [contributing.md](contributing.md) for more information.
 You can find another awesome list [here](https://github.com/sdras/awesome-actions) ✨